shihankanungo/shihankanungo.github.io/quotes.md

 > "And now here is my secret, a very simple secret: It is only with the heart that one can see rightly; what is essential is invisible to the eye." <br>
 --- Antoine de Saint-Exupéry, <i>The Little Prince</i>

+> "We shall not cease from exploration / And the end of all our exploring <br>
+Will be to arrive where we started / And know the place for the first time." <br>
+--- T.S.
+Eliot, from "Little Gidding," <i>Four Quartets</i>

 > "We shall not cease from exploration <br>
 And the end of all our exploring <br>
 Will be to arrive where we started <br>